-Animal attacks occur very often in Las Vegas.
-Dog bites are sometimes the worst injury cases because they leave residual scarring and deformity.
+Animal attacks occur very often in Las Vegas, Reno and the surrounding areas of Nevada.
+Dog bites are the most frequent animal attack, and are sometimes the worst injury cases because they leave residual scarring and deformity.
+Tragically, the largest preponderance of fatal dog attacks are from pit bulls; A 2016 US Dog Bite Fatalities by Breed from dogsbite.org revealed that 71% of fatal dog attacks in 2016 were by pit bulls.
 Many times injury victims are minors and young children.
 Parents may have claims if they witness their children during an attack.
 Dog mauling may carry criminal liability against the owners if the dogs have a previous history.
-Of note, owners of property/landlords are not civilly liable for acts of their tenants or renter's animals.
+It is important to note that owners of property/landlords are not civilly liable for acts of their tenants or renter's animals.
 Usually cases of dog attacks owned by a tenant must be prosecuted against the tenant and are not worth pursuing for various reasons.

-Often the Las Vegas news will report about horrific dog bites.
-More recently, a gruesome dog attack was reported.
+Often local Nevada news outlets will report about horrific dog bites or maulings.
+Recently, a gruesome dog attack was reported in the Las Vegas Review Journal.
 The little boy, who had just turned 1, was celebrating his birthday at his grandmother's home in Henderson when the boy merely crawled over to the dog and began petting him.
 Suddenly, the 120-pound Mastiff/Rhodesian mix dog attacked and locked its teeth around the boy's head and started shaking him.
 The boy was taken to a local hospital before being flown by helicopter to University Medical Center's trauma unit in downtown Las Vegas where, regrettably, the little boy passed away.
 The family pet had shown no previous signs of aggression, and he had been with the family since he was a puppy.

 As the amount of compensation varies by case, there is no general rule that determines what a victim will receive.
 A dog bite victim can get money for the following things:

 Similar to many other states, Nevada adheres to the common law concept of liability in dog bite cases.
 Plainly stated, this common law claims that, in order to be held liable, the owner of a dog must know that dog has a tendency to bite and the owner must have insufficient measures to control the dog.
 However, the law regarding dog bite claims is multi-faceted and depends, to a great degree, on the certain circumstances of the particular event.
-We, at Benson and Bingham, will carefully investigate the circumstances that led to your dog bite injury.
+Benson & Bingham will carefully investigate the circumstances that led to your dog bite injury.
 We want to help you get your life back.
 We can’t reverse the damage done, but we can do our best to get you what you deserve.
-We have a trusted network of doctors including We work with board certified plastic surgeons and reconstructive specialists who can do amazing medical work.
+We have a trusted network of doctors we work with, including board certified plastic surgeons and reconstructive specialists who can do amazing medical work.
 Please call immediately if an animal injured you, for a no cost consultation at 702-382-9797.